 - Do I need to pay attention?

-With this in mind, your marketing message should be simple, customer-focused, and easy to understand.
-Avoid industry jargon, and speak directly to your audience’s pain points and desires.
-Show that you not only understand their problem but also hold the best solution.
+With this in mind, your marketing message should be customer-focused and easy to grasp in seconds.
+Skip the jargon.
+Speak to your audience's pain points and desires.
+Show them you understand their problem and have the best solution.

 - Ensure it loads quickly (ideally under three seconds).